pnbrown/tjbot-spotify/README.md

 ![](assets/start.png)

 Click 'Start' and wait for the green 'Running' indicator to appear.
-Then click the 'Visit App URL' link to get to the Node-Red editor.
+Then click the 'Visit App URL' link to get to the Node-RED editor.

 ![](assets/running.png)